kalekundert/wellmap/docs/file_format.rst

 =================================  ==================================
 Syntax                             Meaning
 =================================  ==================================
-``[row.'A,B']``                    A, B
-``[row.'A,B,...,H']``              A, B, C, D, E, F, G, H ``[row.'A,C,...,G']``              A, C, E, G ``[col.'1,2']``                    1, 2 ``[col.'1,2,...,8']``              1, 2, 3, 4, 5, 6, 7, 8
+``[row.A-D]``                      A, B, C, D ``[row.'A,C']``                    A, C ``[row.'A-C,F-H']``                A, B, C, F, G, H ``[row.'A,C,...,G']``              A, C, E, G ``[col.1-4]``                      1, 2, 3, 4
+``[col.'1,3']``                    1, 3
+``[col.'1-3,7-9']``                1, 2, 3, 7, 8, 9
 ``[col.'1,3,...,7']``              1, 3, 5, 7
+``[well.A1-B2]``                   A1, A2, B1, B2
-``[well.'A1,A2']``                 A1, A2
+``[well.'A1,A3']``                 A1, A3
-``[well.'A1,A2,...,A6']``          A1, A2, A3, A4, A5, A6
+``[well.'A1-B2,A5-B6']``           A1, A2, B1, B2, A5, A6, B5, B6
 ``[well.'A1,C3,...,E5']``          A1, A3, A5, C1, C3, C5, E1, E3, E5
 =================================  ==================================

-The most basic form of this syntax uses commas to specify multiple positions for a single row, column, block, or well.
-Note that the quotes are necessary with this syntax because TOML doesn't allow unquoted keys to contain commas.
+There are three forms of this syntax.
+The first uses a hyphen to specify a range of positions for a single row, column, block, or well.
+The second uses commas to specify multiple arbitrary positions for the same.
+These two forms can be used together, if desired.
+Note that the comma syntax needs to be quoted, because TOML doesn't allow unquoted keys to contain commas.

-A more advanced form of this syntax uses ellipses to specify simple patterns.
-This form requires exactly 4 comma-separated elements in exactly the following
-order:  the first, second, and fourth must be valid indices, and the third must be an ellipsis ("...").
+The third form uses ellipses to specify simple patterns.
+This requires exactly 4 comma-separated elements in exactly the following order:  the first, second, and fourth must be valid indices, and the third must be an ellipsis ("...").
 The first and fourth indices define the start and end of the pattern (inclusive).
 The offset between the first and second indices defines the step size.
 It must be possible to get from the start to the end in steps of the given size.

-Note that for wells and blocks, the ellipsis pattern can propagate across both rows and columns.
-In this case, the second index specifies the step size in both dimensions.
+Note that for wells and blocks, the hyphen ranges and ellipsis patterns can propagate across both rows and columns.
+In the case of ellipsis patterns, the second index specifies the step size in both dimensions.
 Consider the ``A1,C3,...,E5`` example from above: C3 is two rows and two columns away from A1, so this pattern specifies every odd well between A1 and E5.

 Precedence rules
 ================